shiratau/research_workshop/README.md

 #### PyCharm

 1. Ensure the virtual environment is selected as the Python interpreter:
-   - Go to `File -> Settings -> Project: your-repo-name -> Python Interpreter` and make sure the virtual environment is selected.
+   - Go to `File -> Settings -> Project: research_workshop-> Python Interpreter` and make sure the virtual environment is selected.

 2. Open the test file for the desired sub-project in the editor:
    - `tests/test_single.py`